Video production brief template

 Most video projects start with a brief.
 It helps your production partner to understand what you want to make, who for, and why.
 Use this free template to write a top-level video production brief that you can send to production companies and freelancers.

-The video brief template is available as a PDF and as an interactive tool on this page.
-Both allow you to type directly into it and then save the completed brief.
+The video brief template is available as a PDF.
+You can type directly into it and then save the completed brief.
 You’ll find explanatory notes on what to include, and common mistakes to avoid, further down this page.

 How to fill in the video production brief template